Matteo watched her weave through the flow of business travelers, her cheeks hallow and skin flushed.

 Alina’s face reddened.
 “Are you saying that I’m not running it well?”

 “Of course not.”
 Matteo instantly regretted his words.
-“Wouldn’t it be nice to take some time away from Dolce?
+“Mi amore, wouldn’t it be nice to take some time away from Dolce?
 You told me yesterday that you wanted to change the menu a bit; add more vegetarian options.
 I have relatives in Crete that we could visit.
 Maybe it could serve as our inspiration.”

 Alina gave him a coy smile.
 “You would agree to that?”